Executor¶

 Mechanism B — terse-recovery (ISSUE-025): Segments the trace by both tool and cm_boundary events and returns the last region of at least 500 chars (_TRAILING_REGION_MIN_CHARS).
 Gated by both _is_automated_task(task) returning False and _is_terse(result_text) returning True (text shorter than 150 chars or matching a short reference regex like "see above" / "done" / "ok").
 Structured-output tasks and substantial results bypass this mechanism.
 Skipped when CM events exist (Mechanism A wins).

 Every override emits a single compose_full_result: mechanism=… task_id=… original_chars=… recovered_chars=… INFO log so the 500-char floor can be calibrated against production data.
+The no_final_answer path shares the prefix but logs partial_chars=… in place of the original/recovered pair.

 Result priority: ResultEvent > result file > stderr > fallback error.